bigcommerce/dev-docs/docs/api-docs/channels/channel-webhooks.md

 | store/channel/created | Fires when a channel is created via control panel or API |
 | store/channel/updated | Fires when a channel is updated via control panel or API |

-Updates to the following fields trigger a `store/channel/updated` event.
+Updates to the following fields trigger a `store/channel/updated` event:

 * `name`
 * `external_id`